 - Support Facilities: Your proposal may have requested access to one or more additional support facilities at the Foundry.
 Access to these facilities may be contingent on further discussion of your project with facility staff.

-All users working on-site at the Foundry (and some of those who work off-site) must be appointed as an LBNL Affiliate in order to receive a Berkeley Lab badge and a Berkeley Lab identity, also called an “LDAP.”
+All users working on-site at the Foundry (and some of those who work off-site) must be appointed as an LBNL Affiliate in order to receive a Berkeley Lab badge and a Berkeley Lab identity account (sometimes called an “LDAP”).
 Your Berkeley Lab identity credentials are used to access the online safety and training systems, instrument reservation calendars, compute clusters, and Berkeley Lab email.
 See the New User Guide for instructions on how to get a Berkeley Lab badge.

 Berkeley Lab uses the Google Suite of tools, including gmail, calendar, and documents.
 Log in here with your Berkeley Lab identity credentials to access your email and the Google Suite.